Public Service of Canada: Financial Administration Act and push for collective bargaining (1951-1964)

 In 1951, Prime Minister Louis St. Laurent's government enacted the Financial Administration Act, established the Treasury Board as a formal entity, consisting of the president of the Treasury Board and four other Cabinet members, and the creation of the position of Secretary of the Treasury Board, a senior civil servant who advises the members of the Treasury Board on their decisions.
 The FAA designated the Treasury Board as the final authority over all matters relating to the management and organization of the public service.

+The CSC had imposed restrictions on employing married women beginning in 1921, with any women holding permanent positions being forced to resign upon marrying; these restrictions were lifted in 1955.

 This period also saw a substantial push among civil servants and emerging staff associations, such as the Civil Service Association of Ottawa, to secure a right to collective bargaining for civil servants.
 The government was initially resistant to these efforts, asserting that the merit-based appointment system of the civil service eliminated the need for collective bargaining, and that the CSC was already well positioned to look out for the welfare of federal employees.

 Coinciding with this movement, the CSC established the Pay Research Bureau, which was tasked with researching pay and conditions of employment across Canada, and recommending appropriate pay rates for civil servants.
 The St. Laurent government initially established a committee of senior officials to determine the viability of introducing collective bargaining rights, which was resistant to the idea.

 The government eventually tasked Arnold Heeney, a former clerk of the Privy Council, and then-president of the CSC, to review the aging Civil Service Act, with the ensuing report recommending granting CSC exclusive authority over recruitment, appointments, and promotions within the civil service.
 It further recommended that the CSC serve as the intermediary between the government and employees with respect to addressing issues.
 These proposals did not satisfy the staff associations, who felt that the CSC and the government should not have the final word over pay rates.

 In 1963, Prime Minister Lester Pearson's government appointed a Preparatory Committee for Collective Bargaining (PCCB), to facilitate negotiations between labour unions and the Treasury Board over employment contracts.
 The Committee recommended streamlining the hundreds of position classifications into five categories to facilitate more effective negotiations between government and unions.
 This would eventually lead to the creation of what would become the Public Service Staff Relations Board, a dedicated body to handle labour negotiations.